How to Save Money on your Motorbike Insurance

 Only pay for what you need

 Motorbike insurance comes in lots of different shapes and sizes.
 From the type of coverage (third party only; third party, fire, and theft; and comprehensive) to the additional extras you can choose to add on, there’s lots of room for you to customise your policy.
+For more information, take a look at our FAQs page.

 By making sure that your motorcycle insurance policy only covers what you need, you could see big reductions in your premium.
 If you ride a bike that isn’t very valuable, for instance, you might not need first party coverage so you could save by avoiding a comprehensive policy.